PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/update-resource.md

 ---
+title: Update a resource
-title: 5 - Update a resource
+menuTitle: 5 - Update a resource
 weight: 5
 ---